apache/incubator-devlake-website/docs/Metrics/CQIssueCount.md

 The following SQL shows how to find issues in specific projects, eg. 'project1' and 'project2'.

-1. To get the issue count of 'Hotspots', please add the condition `type = BUG`
+1. To get the issue count of 'BUG', please add the condition `type = BUG`

 ```
 SELECT